cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

     // Create a RooParametericHist which contains those yields, last argument is just for the binning,
     // can use the data TH1 for that
     RooParametricHist p_bkg("bkg_SR", "Background PDF in signal region",met,bkg_SR_bins,data_th1);
-    // Always include a _norm term which should be the sum of the yields (thats how combine likes to play with pdfs) RooAddition p_bkg_norm("bkg_SR_norm","Total Number of events from background in signal region",bkg_SR_bins);
+    // Always include a _norm term which should be the sum of the yields (that's how combine likes to play with pdfs) RooAddition p_bkg_norm("bkg_SR_norm","Total Number of events from background in signal region",bkg_SR_bins);

     // Every signal region needs a signal